OpenTaal/opentaal-bip39/README.md

 ## Unique words

 At least the first four letters of each word must be unique.
+According to analysis, the least ocurring first letter should occur minimally four times.

 ## Known words